aaronbloomfield/ics/hws/hw-buffer.md

 - `shellcode.s` and `shellcode_test.c` from task 2
 - `attack_shellcode.c` from task 3 & 4 (if you completed task 4, just submit that version, as that shows you also completed task 3)
 - `buffer.py` from task 5
+  - Make sure the `name` variable matches the name printed out by the shellcode, as Gradescope will check for this

 If you did not get to a section, you will still have to submit the required files, as the submission will check that all 5 files are present.
 You can just create an empty file (or a file with `hello world` in it) if you did not get to that part.